haxtheweb/edtechjoker/draft-outline.md

 - clean up your code so there are no remnants of the spinning OpenWC logo boilerplate.
 JUST your code.
 - Must implement `<slot>` tags so that you can write custom HTML content on your card in the details section
 - Must implement CSS variables for changing the background
+- Must have a `Boolean` that is `reflect: true` in order to toggle a shadow, color change, or style of the card
 - Must have `properties` in order to change the title and sub-title
 - Must use `details` and `summary` tags to do the collapse
 - image / source should be a property in order to set the image
+- @click event on your title that toggles it to say `Clicked` or the original title `${this._toggled ?
+'Clicked' : this.title}`
 - Must use `styles` for shadow scoped styles
 - Buttons to modify your card, must work OUTSIDE OF YOUR CARD. `my-card` is JUST a card
 - Ability to render multiple cards next to each other as opposed to below